Beretta PX4 Storm Compact Review

 I opted to test the PX4 Compact by shooting five-round groups from a bench rest at 25 yards using the excellent Giles Bags from The Wilderness.
 These bags vary in shape and size, can be stacked for individual use and are easy to keep in your range bag.

 I placed my Shooting Chrony chronograph 15 feet from the muzzle of the PX4 Compact and also fired five rounds to obtain average velocity.
-I opted to use several street proven loads for this testing (why would you use anything else?).
+I opted to use several street-proven loads for this testing (why would you use anything else?).
 The results:

-• Corbon 100-grain Powerball: 1,339 fps, 3.5″ group*
+• Carbon 100-grain Powerball: 1,339 fps, 3.5″ group*

 • Federal 115 grain 9BP HP: 1,142 fps, 2.5″ group